Minimax signal detection in ill-posed inverse problems: Signal detection in the GSM: The minimax framework

 We consider the problems of rate and sharp asymptotics for the error probabilities in the minimax setup.
-The rate optimality problem corresponds to the study of the conditions for which $\g_{\e}(\Theta_{\e})\to 1$ and $\g_{\e}(\Theta_{\e})\to 0$ and, under the conditions of the last relation, to the construction of {\em asymptotically minimax consistent} families of tests $\psi_{\e}$, i.e., such that $\g_{\e}(\Theta_{\e},\psi_{\e})\to 0$.
+The rate optimality problem corresponds to the study of the conditions for which $\g_{\e}(\Theta_{\e})\to1$ and $\g_{\e}(\Theta_{\e})\to0$ and, under the conditions of the last relation, to the construction of \textit{asymptotically minimax consistent} families of tests $\psi_{\e}$, that is, such that $\g_{\e}(\Theta_{\e},\psi_{\e})\to0$.